prismplugin/Squarespace-Gradient-Text-Generator/README.md

    - Choose 2-5 colors
    - Adjust gradient angle (for linear gradients)
 4. Preview your design in real-time
-5. Copy the generated code
+5. Copy the generated CSS and paste into the header code injection of your page (advanced -> header code injection)
-6. Paste into your Squarespace Custom CSS section
+6. Copy the HTML code and paste into a 'code' block on your page

 ## Support